 Usage limits help keep our service fair for everyone.
 Design your application to respect the per-user and per-app API request limits.
 If you think you are likely to exceed the published usage limits, your application might qualify for the Google Photos partner program.

 Always ask permission

-We require you to let our users know what data you're requesting and why.
-Don't permanently cache, copy, analyze, or perform any action involving user data unless expressly permitted by the content owner (like when a user picks a specific photo to copy into a blog post).
-Use of Google Photos APIs are also governed by the Google API Services: User Data Policy, so please read this document closely before requesting user data.
+You must let our users know what data you're requesting and why.
+Don't access, cache, copy, analyze, or perform any action involving user data unless expressly permitted by the content owner (for example, when a user picks a specific photo to copy into a blog post).
+In general, unless absolutely critical to your product's functionality, media should only be presented in your UI and downloaded by the end user's device.

 Respect Google's copyrights and attribute